Allison Wideman Homes

 Deep Cleaning

 This is the most important step.
 Make sure everything sparkles, from the hardwood floors and crystal-clear windows to the kitchen countertops and toilets.
 Don’t forget the smaller details, either, such as taking out all the trash, doing a final dusting of the fireplace mantel and making sure all bath toiletries are tucked away.
+Take a good look at your baseboards - are they collecting dust?
+Grab a microfiber and start wiping, you'd be amazed at the difference that can make.

 Wear and Tear?